Zuiron/Hunter-Gatherers/README.md

 # Hunter-Gatherers-1.17.1

-Made for FABRIC only.
+This is a FABRIC mod.

-This mod aims to add an "age" before wood to extend gameplay.
-See name "Hunter Gatherer".
+This mod aims to make very early game a bit harder.
-You cannot punch trees for example so gather and hunt resources to progress.
+You are forced to gather materials and hunt animals.

 ---